lab64makerspace/intro2PCBdesign/Overview & Details/Protoboard/Protoboard_Activity/SubmissionInstructions.md

 Select "Plot" to generate the gerber files.

-Layers you should have checked:
+Layers you should have checked (For boards with more than 2 copper layers you must include more layers!):
 * F.Cu
 * B.Cu
 * F.Paste